4.2. The Myth of Moral Panics

 • Contrast: To describe an object in terms of what it is not.

 Fourth, politicians are also protagonists in a moral panic.
-They spin the public opinion and present themselves as the safeguards of the moral high ground.
-They are similar to law enforcement in this drama and they have an obligation to protect society from folk devils.
+They spin public opinion and present themselves as the safeguards of the moral high ground.
+They are similar to law enforcement in this drama and they must protect society from folk devils.

 The fifth and final category of moral panic is the public.
 The public is the most important actor on the stage.
 Public anxiety and fear over the folk devils is the central theme of moral panics.
 A moral panic only exists because the public cries out for policymakers and law enforcement to “do something” and save them from the alleged threat that has been created.